Paranormal Activity (franchise): Digital comic

 In December 2009, a short digital comic entitled Paranormal Activity: The Search for Katie was released for the iPhone.
 It was written by Scott Lobdell and features art from Mark Badger.

+Web-series

+As part of the promotional campaign for Paranormal Activity 4, the studio created a group of online accounts, including a Youtube account under the name “Jacob Degloshi”.
+In a series of posted videos set a year after the events of the film, Alex Nelson's friend Sarah, who appears in the film itself, is chased by Tobi while her father researches VHS tapes that include previously unreleased footage from the second and third films.

 Video games

-A augmented reality game called Paranormal Activity: Sanctuary developed by Ogmento, was released in 2011.
+An augmented reality game called Paranormal Activity: Sanctuary developed by Ogmento, was released in 2011.
 This mobile game was the first location-based augmented reality game ever produced, and combined vision-based AR with user-generated content and geo-social elements.

-A video game called Paranormal Activity: The Lost Soul was released on August 15, 2017 for Microsoft Windows and PS4.
+A video game called Paranormal Activity: The Lost Soul was released on August 15, 2017, for Microsoft Windows and PS4.
 The game was engineered for VR and made use of the PlayStation VR for the PlayStation as well as Oculus Rift and HTC Vive for Windows, but VR was not required for play.
 The game was nominated for "Best Sound Design for an Indie Game" at the 16th Annual Game Audio Network Guild Awards.

+A video game Paranormal Activity: Threshold developed by DarkStone Digital and published by DreadXP will be released sometime in 2026.